CU-DBMI/set-website/_posts/2023-09-05-Python-Packaging-as-Publishing.md

 - A book often cites references and acknowledges other work explicitly.
 - A book undergoes a manufacturing process which allows the text to be received in many places the same way.

-{% include figure.html image="images/python-packaging-to-audience.png" caption="Image showing code undergoing packaging to achieve understanding, trust, and connection for an audience."  %}
+{% include figure.html image="images/python-packaging-to-audience.png" caption="Code undergoing packaging to achieve understanding, trust, and connection for an audience."  %}

 These can be thought of metaphors when it comes to packaging in Python.
 Books have a smell which sometimes comes from how it was stored, treated, or maintained.
 Just like books, software can sometimes have a [code smells](https://en.wikipedia.org/wiki/Code_smell) indicating a lack of care or less sustainable condition.
 Following good packaging practices helps to avoid unwanted code smells while increasing development velocity, maintainability of software through understandability, trustworthiness of the content, and connection to other projects.